TheLogicMaster/ESP-Smart-Display/README.md

 ESP8266 based microcontrollers.
 It's powered by the [PxMatrix](https://github.com/2dom/PxMatrix) driver and is inspired by the concept of [MorphingClockRemix](https://github.com/lmirel/MorphingClockRemix) and intends to greatly expand upon it, providing an easily customizable system using a JSON based configuration system and a Vue based web interface.
 This is one of my first substantial C++/HTML projcts, so some aspects are still a bit rough.
+The name itself is a placeholder until something clever comes along.

 ## Features
 * Self-hosted web dashboard